hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/assign-uv-tile.md

 ## How to use

-This component will assign the UV tile of vertices that are moved by a blendshape.
+This component will assign the UV tile of vertices that are moved by a blendshape, or optionally an entire mesh.

 This is meant to be used in tandem with shader features, especially [Poiyomi Toon UV Tile Discard](https://www.poiyomi.com/special-fx/uv-tile-discard) and [lilToon UV Tile Discard](https://twitter.com/lil_xyzw/status/1747601947069464752) (since mid-January 2024), which in this case "*provides an efficient way to toggle portions of a model on and off at runtime*".